zlijunting/TOTPT/README.md

 ## Installation
 ### Check Prerequisites
-* Matlab and Simulink (tested on R2017a and R2022a with Win11)
+* Matlab and Simulink (tested on R2017a and R2022a on Win11)
 * Install [CasADi](https://web.casadi.org/get/)
 * Install [acados for Matlab](https://docs.acados.org/installation/index.html#windows-for-use-with-matlab)